 Nike+ FuelBand SE

-The Nike+ FuelBand SE ($99) includes a few extra features from the previous FuelBand.
-Like the older model, the FuelBand SE tracks calories, steps, and Nike Fuel points, but the new model now also tracks sleep.
+The Nike+ FuelBand SE (discontinued, but available at some sporting goods stores) includes a few extra features from the previous FuelBand.
+The FuelBand SE tracks calories, steps, and Nike Fuel points, but the new model now also tracks sleep.
 It also aims to improve calorie burn and Fuel point accuracy with a new feature that allows you to log different types of workout sessions (such as yoga or weight lifting).
 The water-resistant FuelBand SE syncs automatically with the iPhone app, so you don't have to push a button to upload data as you do with the older model.
 Neither the FuelBand SE nor FuelBand is compatible with Android devices.

 The waterproof Polar Loop ($110) tracks your steps and calories; after syncing via Bluetooth or USB cable, the iPhone-only app also features an Activity Guide that tells you specific things you can do to help you meet your daily goal (for example, going on a 20-minute walk).
 If you're sitting down for a while, the app will also remind you to get moving.
 On the bracelet, the display shows the words "Up," "Walk," or "Jog" depending on your activity intensity; you can also sync a heart-rate sensor to the tracker to help you more accurately track your movement.
 The Polar Loop is available in black, blue, or purple.